stefanholek/term/README.rst

 getyx()
-    Return the cursor position as 1-based (line, col) tuple. line and col are 0 if the terminal does not support DSR 6.
+    Return the cursor position as 1-based (line, col) tuple.
+    Line and col are 0 if the terminal does not support DSR 6.

 Examples
 --------